mickfuzz/phd4/_posts/2021-12-30-project-and-design-approaches.md

 <!-- Based on this break down
 https://www.edutopia.org/project-based-learning-guide-implementation -->

-**Start with a driving question or mission**

-The project goal for computing projects is often to create a digital product in response to a need or design brief with has a specific audience in mind.
+**Start with a driving question or mission:** The project goal for computing projects is often to create a digital product in response to a need or design brief with has a specific audience in mind.
 Add in detail and sense of linking to real world problems at this stage to maximise learner engagement.
 Decide the limits for students projects and outline these clearly from the start to avoid having to rain on their parade.
 For example creating a 2D game instead of a 3D one.

-**Designing a plan and resources for the project**

-Decide what part of the curriculum the project work will develop.
+**Designing a plan and resources for the project:** Decide what part of the curriculum the project work will develop.
 Use a deep knowledge of the curriculum to put resources in place to support the learners as they undertake the project.
 Not everything needs to be explicitly taught if you can signpost your learners to those resources.

-**Monitor pupil's progress**

-As the project unfolds, keep student's track by having a realistic schedule for project stages.
+**Monitor pupil's progress:** As the project unfolds, keep student's track by having a realistic schedule for project stages.
 Are you consistently signposting students to the relevant resources for the project choices they are making.

-**Assess emerging project processes and outcomes**

-Ongoing feedback and assessment is vital.
+**Assess emerging project processes and outcomes:** Ongoing feedback and assessment is vital.
 Building in opportunities for reflection, peer feedback and revision.
 Can students share prototypes of their digital products?
 Can you support then to recognise if they are working effectively as a team?
 How can you support them to make connections to the underlying curriculum knowledge?

-**Evaluation**

-You may use innovative ways to evaluate both the end piece of work created by the student but also the way they have worked together and the skills used to undertake different stages of the project.
+**Evaluation:** You may use innovative ways to evaluate both the end piece of work created by the student but also the way they have worked together and the skills used to undertake different stages of the project.
 You can validate what the students have learned and areas for future development.

 To follow up this activity you can draw on the online resources provided by numerous organisations including Eutopia, Buck Institute, PBLworks and the UK based Edge Foundation.